From the Root Family Collection. All work until March 2003.

 197

-1975-2001 American Society for Clinical IAmerican Society for Clinical Investigat Investigation 1975 Master of Arts (Hon.)
+1975-2001 American Society for Clinical American Society for Clinical Investigation 1975 Master of Arts (Hon.)
 Yale University

 1980-82 Paul B. Beeson Professor of Medicine, Yale University School of Medicine